aquette/xenomorph/README.md

 `xenomorph`'s CLI interface, while currently compatible with `alien`, may change in the future, and so will the packages it generates.

+## How to build `xenomorph`

+To build `xenomorph`, you need to install the RUST toolchain.
+For example, on a Debian or derivative (like Ubuntu), use:
+> sudo apt install cargo

+Note: in order to fix build dependencies on Ubuntu 22.04, you will to:
+> cargo update home@0.5.11 --precise 0.5.9

+Now, to actually build `xenomorph`, simply use:
+> cargo build --release

+And to launch it, use:
+> ./target/release/xenomorph

+## How to use `xenomorph`

+> Usage: xenomorph [options] file [...]

+To get additional help, refer to:
+> xenomorph -h

+## How to build `xenomorph` Debian package using cargo-deb

+Additionally, if you want to package `xenomorph` as a .deb using cargo-deb, first install cargo-deb using:
+> cargo install cargo-deb

+Then build the .deb using:
+> cargo deb

+Note: before running cargo-deb, don't forget to add ~/.cargo/bin to your PATH, for example using:
+> export PATH=$PATH:~/.cargo/bin

+You can then install the package using:
+> sudo dpkg -i target/debian/xenomorph*.deb

 ## Known Issues

  - Names need to be mapped from `.rpm` to `.deb` - in particular, `.deb` package